awsdocs/aws-greengrass-developer-guide/doc_source/configure-stream-manager.md

 + [Enable or disable stream manager for an existing group](#enable-stream-manager-console-existing-group)
 + [Change stream manager settings](#change-stream-manager-console)

 Changes take effect after the Greengrass group is deployed\.
+For a tutorial that shows how to deploy a Greengrass group that contains a Lambda function that interacts with stream manager, see [Export data streams to the AWS Cloud \(console\)](stream-manager-console.md)\.

 **Note**
 When you use the console to enable stream manager and deploy the group, the memory limit for stream manager is set to 4 GB\.